rust-lang/wg-async/src/vision/status_quo/alan_wants_prefetch_iterator.md

 }
 ```

-While that helped Alan, it was completely unobvius to him.
+While that helped Alan, it was completely unobvious to him.
 He expected to see a macro accepting futures and producing a new future to be awaited:

 ```rust
 match race!(feature_a, feature_b, feature_c).await {